The struggle to find child care and solutions to help

 But not all employers can provide that accommodation.

 “People want a safe, secure environment.
-They want somewhere they can drop off their kids and be trusted,” said Kreative Kids Faith Academy Teacher Assistant Edna Lopez.
+They want somewhere they can drop off their kids and be trusted,” said Edna Lopez, Kreative Kids Faith Academy teacher assistant.

 To find that high-quality care can be pricey.